 Rainforest Cafe is another great place to take your kids for an interactive meal in Animal Kingdom.
 It’s got all the makings of a fun experience while you eat amidst the animatronic jungle creatures.
 It’s open for breakfast, lunch and dinner with varying dishes to accommodate each meal time.

-It’s also important to note that you don’t even need ticket to Animal Kingdom to dine here, as the main entrance to the restaurant is located outside the gates.
+It’s also important to note that you don’t even need a ticket to Animal Kingdom to dine here, as the main entrance to the restaurant is located outside the gates.
 You can also enter Animal Kingdom through a secret back entrance, located outside the Rainforest Cafe shop.

 The main draw for Rainforest Cafe is undoubtedly the theme with different rainforest animals and lifelike scenes all throughout the restaurant.
 Kids will really love when the rainforest comes to life once every hour.